Lawrence v. Texas: Same-sex adoptive parents

-In the majority decision, Justice Kennedy wrote: “The present case does not involve minors.
+In the majority decision, Justice Kennedy wrote: "The present case does not involve minors.
 It does not involve persons who might be injured or coerced or who are situated in relationships where consent might not easily be refused."
 The "obvious" meaning, as Nancy D. Polikoff wrote, was to point out that Lawrence could not be used to legalize "sex with children".
 Nonetheless, in 2004, the 11th Circuit Court of Appeals quoted this sentence when saying that Lawrence had not established a right for gay parents to adopt.
-In an adoption case, the 11th Circuit said, "the involved actors are not only consenting adults, but minors as well...Hence, we conclude that the Lawrence decision cannot be extrapolated to create a right to adopt for homosexual persons."
+In an adoption case, the 11th Circuit said, "the involved actors are not only consenting adults, but minors as well ...
+Hence, we conclude that the Lawrence decision cannot be extrapolated to create a right to adopt for homosexual persons."

 United States military

 The United States Court of Appeals for the Armed Forces, the last court of appeals for courts-martial before the Supreme Court, ruled that Lawrence applies to Article 125 of the Uniform Code of Military Justice, the article banning sodomy.
-It also twice upheld prosecutions under Article 125 when applied as necessary to preserve good order and discipline in the armed forces.
+Nevertheless, it twice upheld prosecutions under that article when applied as necessary to preserve good order and discipline in the armed forces.
+Article 125 was repealed by the National Defense Authorization Act for Fiscal Year 2014.